BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 - The number of rows should be the same for the ASV_table and Taxonomy_table
 - The number of columns should be the same for the ASV_table and Metadata_table

-Optional : if you have a tree file you can also import it for phyloseq
+Optional: if you have a tree file you can also import it for phyloseq

 ```
 TREE_file = read_tree("Tree-file.nwk.nhx")